6 Reasons for Back Pain

 Both a lack of and excessive physical activity can be risk factors when suffering from back pain, so it's important to adapt any activity to our abilities.

 Anyone can suffer from back pain.
-In fact, about two-thirds of the adult population suffers from it on occasion.
+In fact, about two-thirds of the adult population suffers from it at some time or another.

-Most of the triggers for low back pain are due to alterations in the structure that makes up the spine.
+Most of the triggers for lower back pain are due to alterations in the structure that makes up the spine.

 Among other things, it can affect:

 There are specific reasons for back pain, such as trauma, poor posture and muscle weakness.
 The damage may also be due to excessive exertion and overload, which cause the pain in the back.

 On the other hand, back pain may not be due to any of the above causes.
 There is pain that varies in intensity according to changes in posture.
 It can also vary when performing certain physical activities.